Coffee cup with surrender phrase, and rosary beads on a table

 2. Make your Bed

-Confession time: Up until recently, I rarely made my bed.
-After all, why bother if you’re just going to mess it up again later?
-But investing five minutes in making your bed each morning can provide an instant sense of accomplishment.
-Consider this: Assuming 8 hours of sleep- that is one-third of your day!
-Shouldn’t your bed – place where your body spends one-third of each day – be a place of peace?
-Making your bed not only helps you feel productive but also ensures you have a tranquil space to retreat to at the end of the day.
+Consider this: Assuming you sleep for 8 hours- that is 1/3 of your day.
+Shouldn’t your bed, the place where your body spends 1/3 of each day, be a place of peace?
+Making your bed not only helps you feel productive but also ensures you have a tranquil space to retreat to.

 3. Tidy your Kitchen Sink and Counters